-- 1 Elastic tape - 2 Pin
+- 1 Elastic tape

+- 2 Pin

+- Attach zigzag foot "J".

 - Select a stitch. - Sew the elastic tape to the fabric while stretching the tape so that it is the same length as the fabric.

 While pulling the fabric behind the presser foot with your left hand, pull the fabric at the pin nearest the front of the presser foot with your right hand.